 Located in the Civic Center neighborhood, this stately museum is home to one of the world’s most diverse collections of art and objects from across the Asian continent.
-Spanning 6,000 years of human history, visitors can enjoy beautiful paintings, sculptures, furniture, textiles and armor, among other objects, originating from Turkey, China, India, Japan, the Philippines and other Asian cultures.
+Spanning 6,000 years of human history, visitors to Asian Art Museum can enjoy beautiful paintings, sculptures, furniture, textiles, and armor originating from Turkey, China, India, Japan, the Philippines and other Asian cultures.

 California Academy of Sciences

 Home to an aquarium, planetarium, natural history museum, and world-class research and educational programs, the California Academy of Sciences is one of San Francisco's must-see destinations.
 From the splashing penguins in the African Hall to the wildflowers on the roof, the building is bursting with life.
-A four-story rainforest and awe-inspiring coral reef ecosystem delights visitors of all ages, while immersive planetarium shows transports you through space and time for a new perspective on our planet.
-The Academy is also topped by a 2.5-acre living-roof, which is a crucial part of its eco-friendly design and operations in Golden Gate Park.
-Available with San Francisco CityPASS.
+A four-story rainforest and awe-inspiring coral reef ecosystem delight visitors of all ages, while immersive planetarium shows transport you through space and time for a new perspective on our planet.
+The Academy is also topped by a 2.5-acre living roof, which is a crucial part of its eco-friendly design and operations in Golden Gate Park.
+Available with San Francisco CityPASS®.

 California Historical Society